-In March 2016, the FASB issued ASU No. 2016-09, Compensation - Stock Compensation, which amends ASC Topic 718, Compensation - Stock Compensation.
+In March 2016, the FASB issued ASU No. 2016-09, Compensation - Stock Compensation (ASU No. 2016-09), which amends ASC Topic 718, Compensation - Stock Compensation.
 The new standard identifies areas for simplification involving several aspects of accounting for share-based payment transactions, including the income tax consequences, classification of awards as either equity or liabilities, an option to recognize gross stock compensation expense with actual forfeitures recognized as they occur, as well as certain classifications on the statement of cash flows.
-The amendments are effective for annual reporting periods (including interim reporting periods within those years) beginning after December 15, 2016.
-Early adoption is permitted.
-A company that elects early adoption must adopt all of the amendments in the same period.
-The Company is currently evaluating the potential impact that ASU 2016-09 may have on the Company's consolidated financial statements
+The new standard was effective for the Company on January 1, 2017.
+The Company applied ASU 2016-09 using a modified retrospective approach and adopted the option to recognize gross stock compensation expense with actual forfeitures recognized as they occur.
+Given that the application of the estimated forfeiture rate prior to January 1, 2017 resulted in an insignificant reduction in stock-based compensation expense, the cumulative-effect adjustment to retained earnings recognized as of January 1, 2017 was not material to the consolidated financial statements.
+The adoption of ASU 2016-09 also requires all income tax adjustments to be recognized in the consolidated statements of operations.
+As the increase in net deferred tax assets is fully offset by a corresponding increase to the deferred tax asset valuation allowance, there was no material impact of the adoption of this standard.
+The amount of deferred tax assets that had not been previously recognized due to the recognition of excess tax benefits is \$1.1 million.